-Brimstone Volley deals 3 damage to target creature or player.
+Brimstone Volley deals 3 damage to target creature, player or planeswalker.

-Morbid--Brimstone Volley deals 5 damage to target creature or player instead if a creature died this turn (was put into the graveyard from the battlefield.).
+Morbid — Brimstone Volley deals 5 damage to that target instead if a creature died this turn (was put into the graveyard from the battlefield.).

 Brimstone Volley Discussion

 Hey, you've started to upgrade the precon, but haven't done much yet.
 Nice upgrades of Narset's Reversal, Ral Storm Conduit, Shark Typhoon and Cyclonic Rift.
 Your deck doesn't have a Commander yet since Kalamax is in the main deck 99.
 To fix this, in the editor add the CMDR tag at the end of the Kalamax, the Stormshire text.

 What's your budget for upgrading the manabase?
 I ask because you essentially have the from the box manabase of the precon minus a few Forests. $20 would give you a decent upgrade; $40 a much better upgrade.
 Adding more dual lands that will ETB untapped will speed up gameplay.

 Some areas to consider further upgrading on a budget:

 - More low mana cost instants that draw: Thrill of Possibility

 - Some counterspells: Counterspell